 Denver Summer: June, July & August

 Dry heat characterizes the Denver summer, though temperatures do not usually reach scorching and average in the very comfortable 70s-80s.
 In 1999-2005, drought was a major problem causing water restrictions and brown vegetation, but the Denver summer is beautiful and great for outdoor activities, especially in the mountains just a short drive away where the temperatures cool and wildflowers bloom.
-In August, fragrant afternoon thunderstorms are fairly common.
+In August, afternoon thunderstorms are fairly common.

 Denver Fall: September & October